NullLabTests/gh-traffic-visualizer/README.md

 Matplotlib will display a bar chart of the clone statistics for your repositories.

 License
-This project is licensed under the BSD-3 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.